kabiraltmas9/panki4/crazyflie_sim/crazyflie_sim/visualization/README.md

         enabled: true
         radps: 5   # radians per second
       fps: 1           # frames per second
+      cycle_bg: false  # if true, pictures will cycle through different environemt background images (useful for synthetic image generation).
+Otherwise a single environment background image will be used
       cf_cameras:      # names of crazyflies with cameras on them if enabled in `crazyflies.yaml`
         cf231:
           calibration: